 Our Breeding Stock

 CharlotteCharlotte (New Moon line) is a tri-color and our favorite pig on the whole farm.
 She is a perfect example of what an IPP snout should look like.
-She is a fabulous mother and is expecting her third litter in February 2018.
-Her first litter had 8 piglets and her second litter had 11 piglets.
+She is a fabulous mother, and her first litter had 8 piglets and her second litter had 11 piglets.

 LottieLottie (Fate line) is a beautiful ginger gilt with lots of personality that joined our farm all the way from Ohio.
-She has wonderful confirmation and should be farrowing with her first litter February/March 2018.
+She has wonderful confirmation and just farrowed with her second litter in September 2018.

 MatildaMatilda (Fate line) is another lovely tri-color gilt and is Lottie's full sister from Ohio.
-She should be farrowing with her first litter in March/April 2018.
+She just farrowed with her second litter in September 2018.

 HamiltonHamilton (Snickers line) is a ginger and black boar piglet from NY.
 He's grown since this picture(!), and sired both of our fall 2018 litters.

-PumbaaPumbaa (Bandit line) is a tri-color boar piglet from PA.
-He will be used as a sire for some of our fall 2018 litters.
+PumbaaPumbaa (Bandit line) is a tri-color boar piglet from Pennsylvania.
+He will be used as a sire for some of our Spring 2019 litters.

 Spring 2020 Prices (Check our For Sale page for more info or to reserve your spring piglets!): Barrow/unregistered feeder pig: $150 ($125ea - 2 or more purchased) Registered, breed quality gilt: $500 Registered, breed quality boar: $400 Registered Breeding Pairs: $800